-In 175 Tan Hall, there are eleven powerful workstations running Linux.
+In 175 Tan Hall, there are eleven powerful workstations (including the Kavli workstations) running Linux.
 Each has 8-24 core (see cpu and ram details), high quality nVidia graphics and plenty of local disk space.
 All of the workstations have 24 inch LCD Monitors.

-For day to day work, all of the workstations are interchangeable and it is recommended that you use one of these for remote access, rather than the server dino.
+For day to day work, all of the workstations are interchangeable and it is recommended that you use one of these for remote access, rather than the computing cluster, Tiger.
 Your files are network mounted across all and the workstations have a wider range of interactive software than the server.
 There will be better load balancing and stability on the server if you use a workstation for interactive use, either in person or remotely.

-These workstations are called: gravel, wilma, barney, betty, slate, stone, bambam, lava, bronto, rubble and fred.
+These workstations are called: gravel, wilma, barney, betty, slate, stone, bambam, lava, bronto, bobcat, lynx.

 A full suite of development, graphics, chemistry and other scientific tools is available.
 Please see the the software page for details.